RainerZufahl/AppImageManager/README.md

 - Quickly install .appimage files by creating .desktop files in your user application folder.
 - List AppImages currently installed
 - Easily remove the desktop files associated with AppImages from your application folder, optionally removing the AppImage itself
+- Rename the script to anything you want - functions adjust accordingly
-- Internal Update checking with integrated update function
+- Update checking and downloading

 # Installing and Updating